semrush/intergalactic/website/docs/table-group/data-table/data-table-code.md

 ### Columns merging

-Merge two or more columns by changing the table data and using `/` to combine column keys.
+Merge columns by changing the table data and using `/` to combine column keys.
+You can merge columns for a specific row, as shown in the example below, or for all rows.

 ::: sandbox